Tanner Wall

-Tanner Wall is an American football safety for the BYU Cougars.
+Tanner Wall (born November 12, 1999) is an American professional football safety.
+He played college football for the BYU Cougars.

-Early life and high school
+Early life

-Wall attended Yorktown High School located in Arlington County, Virginia.
-Coming out of high school, Wall committed to play college football for the BYU Cougars joining the team as a walk-on.
+Wall attended Yorktown High School, located in Arlington County, Virginia.
+As a freshman at Yorktown, Wall was 5'3" and 99 pounds.
+Wall played quarterback, receiver, and defensive back at Yorktown and was the Arlington Sun-Gazette's offensive and defensive player of year.
+After graduating from high school, Wall served a full-time mission for the Church of Jesus Christ of Latter-day Saints in Maceio, Brazil from 2018 to 2020.
+Following his missionary service, he committed to play college football for the BYU Cougars, joining the team as a walk-on.

 College career

-During his first two seasons in 2021 and 2022 he played as a wide receiver, where he did not tally any receptions.
-Heading into the 2023 season, Wall switched from wide receiver to safety.
+During his first two college seasons, 2021 and 2022, Wall was listed on the roster as a wide receiver, though he almost exclusively played on special teams and recorded no receptions.
+Prior to the 2023 season, Wall switched from wide receiver to safety.
 During his first season at safety in 2023, he appeared in five games with three starts, notching 22 tackles.
-Wall entered the 2024 season, as a full-time starter in the Cougars secondary.
-He finished the 2024 season, starting in all 13 games, totaling 53 tackles and three interceptions.
-In week eight of the 2025 season, Wall recorded ten tackles and an interception in a victory versus Utah, where for his performance he was named the Big 12 Defensive Player of the Week.
+Wall was named a full-time starter at safety for the 2024 season.
+He started all 13 games in 2024, totaling 53 tackles and three interceptions.
+Prior to the 2025 season, Wall was named a team captain.
+He recorded ten tackles and an interception in a week 10 victory versus rival Utah, a performance which earned him Big 12 Defensive Player of the Week honors.
+At the conclusion of the 2025 season, he was named to the All-Big 12 First Team.